Naomi98/Prototype-Selection-for-Nearest-Neighbors/README.md

 ## KDTree + XGBoost Submission - Binary Image Classification Model for Poverty Map Dataset by WILDS

 XGBoost stands for eXtreme Gradient Boosting.
 In this submission, the model is built on the base KDTree + XGBoost model given by the TA, for the given binary classification task.
+Multiple changes such as data split, multiple model training, feature addition, one hot encoding, etc. were made to improve the performance of the baseline model and get a higher accuracy.
+The major changes has been explained as follows:

-### Trained the KD Tree on higher number of images (1000)
+### Trained the KD Tree on higher number of images

-Encoded the whole dataset
+The KDTree was trained using a higher number of images, 1000 images, from the dataset.
+Also, the maximum depth of the tree was increased to 10.
+Then the whole dataset was encoded using this trained KDTree.
+After encoding, we finally got an increased number of features, that is, <count> features.

 ### Added nightlight in the features
+The encoded data only had the information about the image but the dataframe also had additional information about the nightlight mean (given as `nl_mean`) and country labels.
+So, we added nightlife

 ### One-Hot Encoding for the Countries
 The KDTree encoder was saved in a pickel file